-• 10% or greater of the area of any more vulnerable site (residential and mixed use) is within Flood Zone 3a.
+• A significant proportion (10%) of a more vulnerable site (residential and mixed use) is within Flood Zone 3a.
 Less vulnerable (employment) uses of land do not require the Exception Test.

 NOTE: All development proposals in Flood Zone 3a must be accompanied by a flood risk assessment.